sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/40-phase4-assembly.md

 ## Ziptie ESCs and PWM Connectors to Frame Arms

 Use the mini zipties to secure the ESCs, motor wires, and ESC wires to the bottom of the arms of the frame.
+To do this, thread the zip ties through the holes in the frame.
 Also, use zip ties to secure the PWM connectors to the top or sides of the frame.

 | ESC and motor wires secured with zipties
 |:-------------------------: